mohammad-aloufi/champions-league-data-analysis/README.md

 # Installation

-You need python and jupyter to run the notebook, you also have to install the pandas library
+You need python and jupyter to run the notebook, you also have to install the pandas library, as well as seaborn and Matplotlib

 # Project files